Avondale Park

 40 acres | 16 hectares

-Situated on the slopes of Red Mountain, Avondale Park features a diverse landscape that includes wooded areas, open fields, and a spring-fed pond.
+Sprawling across the slopes of Red Mountain, Avondale Park offers a little bit of everything: shady wooded areas, open sunny fields, and a spring-fed pond where fish dart beneath the surface while ducks paddle lazily above.

 Active Recreation